 The bad news is that such figures are determined by a number of unavoidable factors such as the age and size of your home.

 In other words, if you’re living in a large property that was built between the 1940s – 1960s (or even earlier), then the cost of rewiring your house is going to be much more expensive than it would be if you were living in a small, modern home.
+An older home will cost more to rewire, as will a three thousand square foot home.

 Why is House Rewiring Necessary?